Crunch-io/webdocs/crunch/crunch_preparing-data.md

 ## Sharing the Data
 Once the dataset is ready to share to clients, there are a couple of different ways it can be shared:

-[Sharing Directly to a User](crunch_sharing-a-dataset.html) – Click the dataset name and select **Share** to share the dataset directly with users via email address.
+* [Sharing Directly to a User](crunch_sharing-a-dataset.html) – Click the dataset name and select **Share** to share the dataset directly with users via email address.
 If any email addresses you enter are not current Crunch users, a basic account (allowing datasets to be viewed, but not edited) will be created for them automatically.
 A dataset shared in this manner will appear in the user’s Personal Project.
-[Sharing Via a Project](crunch_project-management.html) – A project is a collection of datasets and users who can access all those datasets.
+* [Sharing Via a Project](crunch_project-management.html) – A project is a collection of datasets and users who can access all those datasets.
 Using projects allows you to more rapidly share a dataset with a large, predefined group or users or to give a user access to a group of related datasets all at once.

 See the links above for more information on both types of sharing.

 ## Moving beyond the app

-The  Crunch app is designed to make the work done by analysts as intuitive and quick as possible, but for complex custom tasks that may push the current limits of our interface, we’ve designed Crunch around an accessible API and built R and Python clients for the tool.
-If you need to perform a complex machine learning task, manipulate your data algorithmically, or send it to a downstream process, you likely need a product which is designed to work with open source tools.
-Crunch allows you to access the power and dynamism of open source tools while while maintaining the user-friendliness of a graphical interface.
+The Crunch web app is designed to make the work done by analysts as intuitive and quick as possible, but for complex custom tasks, we’ve designed Crunch around an accessible [API](http://docs.crunch.io/) and built [R](http://crunch.io/r/crunch/) and [Python](https://github.com/Crunch-io/pycrunch) [clients](https://github.com/Crunch-io/scrunch) for the tool.
+If you need to perform a complex machine learning task, manipulate your data algorithmically, or send it to a downstream process, you likely need a product which is designed to work with open-source tools.
+Crunch allows you to access the power and dynamism of open-source tools while while maintaining the user-friendliness of a graphical interface.

-Both the API and open source libraries provide extensive granular control of the crunch objects.
-For example you can create new variables, filter and weight a dataset, and download the data to perform offline analysis or create visualizations.
-At Crunch we recognize that many of the most exciting and powerful techniques for analyzing and communicating data are happening within the open source world, and so we have developed the product to work seamlessly with open source projects rather than trying to duplicate all of their functionality.
+Both the API and open-source libraries provide extensive granular control of the Crunch objects.
+You can create new variables, filter and weight a dataset, and download the data to perform offline analysis or create visualizations.
+At Crunch, we recognize that many of the most exciting and powerful techniques for analyzing and communicating data are happening within the open-source world, and so we have developed the product to work seamlessly with open source projects rather than trying to duplicate all of their functionality.